Baozupopo/researching-HTML-elements/README.md

 ## Conclusion

 The web is a constantly evolving entity.
-As we build more ambitious products or learn from our collective needs and mistakes, the industry continually evolves the HTML specification by adding new elements or deprecating legacy elements.
-Researching and referencing documentation or other coding resources can be intimidating at first, but it's a common practice for developers and another skillset that you'll become comfortable with over time.
-Don't be afraid to implement these searches--open and free documentation on the web gets better every day.
+As we build more ambitious products or learn from our collective needs and mistakes, the industry will continually evolve the HTML specifications by adding new elements or deprecating legacy elements.
+Researching and referencing documentation or other coding resources can be intimidating at first, but it's a common practice for developers, and another skillset that you'll become comfortable with over time.
+Don't be afraid to implement these searches--open source and free resources on the web get better every day.
 It is s normal to not know or fully understand them all!